 Collaborative Relationships for Extended Services (CRES) Agreement (“CRES Agreement”): A formal, written agreement entered by the AMDSB with the External Agency which outlines the terms and conditions of the relationship.
 A template is attached at Appendix A.

-CRES Advisory Committee: An internal Board committee chaired by the Superintendent of Learning Services, or designate, and composed of System Principal(s), the Mental Health Lead, designated board management staff, and designated unionized staff representing PSSP and other paraprofessionals.
+CRES Advisory Committee: An internal Board committee chaired by the Superintendent of Learning Services and Mental Health and Wellbeing, or designate, and composed of System Principal(s), the Mental Health Lead, designated board management staff, and designated unionized staff representing PSSP and other paraprofessionals.

 2.1 CRES Advisory Committee:

 2.1.1 The CRES Advisory Committee (“CRES Committee”) will review this AP annually and ensure that revisions to established CRES Agreements entered thereunder will be completed and posted on the AMDSB website by January 1st of each school year.

 2.1.2 The CRES Committee will convene at least two (2) times yearly to review current, pending and amended CRES Agreements.
 The CRES Committee shall monitor the progress of the CRES Services and set priorities based on needs identified in the Board Improvement and Equity Plan.

 2.1.3 The CRES Committee will convene as required to address CRES Agreement applications, and any issues related to conflicts, disputes or issues related to the CRES Agreements or Services performed thereunder.

 Annually, the CRES Committee Chair will ensure that school principals are made aware of new and existing CRES Agreements including when new CRES Agreements have been approved, details related to the Services offered, and timelines applicable to the CRES Agreements.